-Skin cancers may appear on or near the surface of the skin (these are called superficial), or they may appear under the skin, or subcutaneous, as masses.
+Skin cancers may appear on or near the surface of the skin (these are called superficial) or under the skin (subcutaneous) as masses.
 It is extremely important to learn the difference between benign lesions and malignant masses.
-Caninecancer.com states that 20 to 30 percent of skin cancers found in dogs are malignant.
+CanineCancer.com states that 20 to 30 percent of skin cancers found in dogs are malignant.

-“Some dermal masses with malignant potential are mistaken for benign lesions, therefore it is important to have all skin masses evaluated by a veterinarian quickly after they are detected,” caninecancer.com states.
+“Some dermal masses with malignant potential are mistaken for benign lesions, therefore it is important to have all skin masses evaluated by a veterinarian quickly after they are detected,” CanineCancer.com notes.